lwdsw/Kiln/README.md

 We prioritize data correctness, which makes integrating into AI products easier.
 No data gets into the dataset without first passing validation, which keeps the dataset clean.

-Our easy to use schema UI lets you create and use structured schemas, without knowing JSON-schema formating.
+Our easy to use schema UI lets you create and use structured schemas, without knowing JSON-schema formatting.
 For technical users, we support any valid JSON-schema for inputs and outputs.

 ### Privacy